 I am calling this chili recipe Dreamin’ In Health Three Bean Chili because I added onions, mushrooms, spinach and peppers and threw the oil included in most vegan chili recipes out the window.
 Okay, I didn’t actually have oil to throw out my window, but if I did have oil and I didn’t care about the environmental consequences of throwing oil out of my window, I would have indeed done that and it would have been really fun.

 Lack of oil throwing aside, this recipe is proof that water sautéing of vegetables works just as well as sautéing vegetables in oil.
 If you are wondering why I don’t like oil and use it sparingly in my life/cooking, then please CLICK HERE.
 Long story short, oils of any kind are high in calories and very low in nutrients (yes, even olive and coconut oil!).
-They don’t contain any fiber and if you are trying to lose weight, this means that they are even more of a no-no. For a more scientific, in-depth explanation about why oils are not ideal health foods CLICK HERE <– this post focuses on olive oil, but the same can be said about ALL OILS.
+They don’t contain any fiber and if you are trying to lose weight, this means that they are even more of a no-no. For a more scientific, in-depth explanation about why oils are not ideal health foods CLICK HERE.
+This post focuses on olive oil, but the same is true for ALL OILS.

 However, this post is not about oil or whether or not I would ever throw it out of my window if I possessed a bottle, this post is about my chili recipe.
 Behold chili recipe: